Innovative Teaching Summer Institute

 ITSI takes a sabbatical

-We were not able to offer ITSI in June 2020, due to COVID-19 disruptions.
-We look forward to ITSI coming back strong in 2021, shaped by experiences and insights gained from teaching online.
+We were not able to offer ITSI in 2020 or 2021, due to COVID-19 disruptions.
+We look forward to ITSI coming back strong, shaped by experiences and insights gained from teaching online and in hybrid formats.
 In the meantime, join CTL’s mail list to be alerted about other programs and opportunities for graduate students.

 “The biggest thing that impacted me at ITSI was conversation with my peers, and watching other people present their posters and pitch their assignments … seeing the enthusiasm and the love that really goes into people’s teaching and the creative ways in which they hope to make their students equally passionate about what matters to them.”